 Mole crickets have bodies like crickets and clawed front legs designed for digging through soil, similar in shape to a mole’s front paws.
 This combination gives mole crickets an appearance that’s a cross between a cricket and a crustacean.

-Mole crickets are fine-haired and velvety, with three segmented body parts and three sets of legs, plus two antennae.
-Fully grown adults range in size from 1–2 inches long, while the nymphs—the immature stages—have the same body type at a smaller scale and no wings.
+• Mole crickets are fine-haired and velvety, with three segmented body parts and three sets of legs, plus two antennae.
+Fully grown adults range in size from 1–2 inches long.
+Nymphs—the immature stage of mole crickets—are smaller and have no wings.

 The two most common types of mole crickets are the tawny mole cricket and the southern mole cricket.
-Tawny mole crickets are tan and comparatively larger, nearly 2 inches long as adults.
+Tawny mole crickets are tan and around an inch long (between 22 and 29 millimeters) as adults.
 Southern mole crickets are dark brown and are about 1.5 inches long when mature.

-Unlike common crickets, mole crickets are not good at jumping, but they do chirp.
+Unlike common crickets, mole crickets aren’t known for jumping, but they do chirp.

 Signs of Mole Cricket Damage

 Mole crickets are most likely to damage Bermuda grass and bahia grass.
-The telltale signs of mole crickets are disturbed soil, irregular tunnels, and dying grass.
+The telltale signs of mole crickets are disturbed soil, uneven footing, and dying grass.
 As mole crickets tunnel, they leave runways like moles do, as well as uprooted seedlings.
 As they burrow, mole crickets push up the soil, damaging the grass’s roots and creating dead, brown patches.

 Tawny mole crickets are more destructive to lawns than southern mole crickets.
 While both species plow through the soil, tawny mole crickets actually feed on grass roots and shoots.
-On the other hand, southern mole crickets feed on the organisms in the soil, not the actual grass.
-However, their burrowing will cause your grass to feel spongy when you walk on it, since the turf has detached from the soil.
+On the other hand, southern mole crickets feed on the organisms in the soil.
+However, their burrowing may cause your grass to feel spongy when you walk on it since the turf has detached from the soil.

 As the crickets mature and warm-season grasses slow down from their most active growth period, mole crickets do the greatest amount of damage.
-This usually happens from late August to October, but conditions like moisture levels and soil temperature may change this, as they impact feeding and tunneling habits.
+This usually occurs from late August to October, but timing varies depending on conditions such as moisture levels and soil temperature, as they impact feeding and tunneling habits.

-When temperatures drop and winter begins, mole crickets begin to “overwinter” deep in the soil.
-This translates to less damage, though they will become active again in the spring.
+When temperatures drop and winter begins, mole crickets begin to “overwinter” deep in the soil and can survive to plague your lawn.
+They will become active again in the spring, so it’s important to take steps to prevent overwintering.

 Flushing Mole Crickets Out